Kosovo Liberation Army: Funding

-The KLA received large funds from the Albanian diaspora in Europe and the United States, but also from Albanian businessmen in Kosovo.
+The KLA received large funds from the Albanian diaspora in Europe and the United States, but also from Albanian businessmen in Kosovo, notably Ismet Asllani, who dedicated his entire wealth and logistics network to supporting the war effort across regions such as Drenica, Dukagjin, and Llap.
 It is estimated that those funds amounted from $75 million to $100 million and mainly came from the Albanian diaspora in Switzerland, United States and Germany.
 The KLA received the majority of its funds through the Homeland Calls Fund, but significant funds were also transferred directly to the war zones.
 Apart from the financial contributions, the KLA also received contributions in kind, especially from the United States and Switzerland.
 These included weapons, but also military fatigues, boots and other supporting equipment.

+According to the Stockholm International peace research institute: In 1999, the KLA's source of arms were Switzerland, Bosnia and Herzegovina, Albania, and United States with non-state armament through the Albanian diaspora, whereas the Armed Forces of Serbia and Montenegro were funded by Israel.
+The weaponry received through Albania were often cheap and faulty often so bad that KLA smugglers could buy a Kalashnikov for as little as $5.

-The KLA received its funding in multiple, decentralized ways.
+The KLA received its funding in multiple decentralized ways.
 Apart from the Homeland Calls Fund, which mostly went to KLA operations in the Drenica region, the KLA also received donations through personal contacts of commanders with Albanians in the diaspora.
 Members of the diaspora usually stressed the difficulties through which KLA's soldiers were going through to fight an uneven battle.
 They often used stories of KLA members or civilian survivors of massacres to convince others to donate.
 After collection, the money was then transferred to its destination in different ways.
 The secrecy of the Swiss banking system allowed some of the funding to be transferred directly to the locations where military equipment would be purchased.
 From the United States, most of the money was legally carried by individuals in suitcases, who reported to the FBI and other federal authorities that they were sending money to the KLA.
 The KLA also received some funding from the Three-Percent Fund, which was set up by the institutions of Republic of Kosova led by Bujar Bukoshi and was also collected from the Albanian diaspora.